krzychu124/MusicXMLViewerWPF/README.md

 -Spagetti code warning !!!
 ```

-**_Everything here is an experiment here so everything could be changed in the future and will be for sure._**
+**_Everything here is an experiment here so everything could be changed completely in the future._**
 #### Main goal of this project is learn/improve _C#_ by programming something bigger than calculator.
 ---
 I hope this program:
--  will work
+-  will work as expected
 -  hopefully look like "_simple_" music score editor
 -  and of course be useful somehow